Elendow/SpritedowAnimator/README.md

 - **SetActiveRenderer(bool active)** enable/disables the renderer.
 - **FlipSpriteX(bool flip)** flips the sprite on the X axis.
 - **AddCustomEvent(string animation, int frame)** adds an event to a specific frame of an animation and returns it.
+  * If the animation name is empty, it will get the first animation of the list.
 - **GetCustomEvent(string animation, int frame)** returns the event of the animation at the specific frame.
 Returns null if there's no event on that frame and animation.
+  * If the animation name is empty, it will get the first animation of the list.

 # Properties
 - **IsPlaying {get;}** returns true if the animation is playing and false if not.